skoppe/dconf-2022/slides.md

 You could be lucky and it might be in the same function, or maybe in the same file.
 But it might be only in the same folder, or worse, in some other one.

-Between them there is only this invisible link, which you can only see if you analyse the code in between.

-And when you did the hard work and concluded that it *has* to go at a specific spot in the code, there is almost nothing you can do to make your understanding clear to anyone else, including youself.
+And when you did the hard work and concluded that it *has* to go at a specific spot in the code, there is almost nothing you can do to make your understanding clear to anyone else.
+People just have to take your word for it, including youself.

 With concurrency we have a similar problem, that we end up splitting the spawn and the join, creating similar hidden links between them.
 This ultimately doesn't scale and makes reasoning about it very hard.